devmalloni/pelucio/pelucioclient/docs/WalletTransferModel.md

 `func (o *WalletTransferModel) HasToWalletID() bool`

 HasToWalletID returns a boolean if a field has been set.

+### GetTransactionExternalID

+`func (o *WalletTransferModel) GetTransactionExternalID() string`

+GetTransactionExternalID returns the TransactionExternalID field if non-nil, zero value otherwise.

+### GetTransactionExternalIDOk

+`func (o *WalletTransferModel) GetTransactionExternalIDOk() (*string, bool)`

+GetTransactionExternalIDOk returns a tuple with the TransactionExternalID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTransactionExternalID

+`func (o *WalletTransferModel) SetTransactionExternalID(v string)`

+SetTransactionExternalID sets TransactionExternalID field to given value.

+### HasTransactionExternalID

+`func (o *WalletTransferModel) HasTransactionExternalID() bool`

+HasTransactionExternalID returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)